 MasterCard holders need a good or excellent rating to get the insurance benefit to kick in.
 The rental car loss and damage insurance plan is only guaranteed to those who we approved for Gold, Platinum, World and World Elite offers.
 MasterCard protection provides coverages of no more than $50,000 if the auto is rented no more than once a month.

 All American Express products offer basic rental car insurance.
 A more exclusive feature is the availability of coverage for luxury cars and exotic sports vehicles.

-All four payment networks provide similar basic car rental insurance plans which include charges of repair/replacement of a damaged/stolen vehicle and sometimes the charges of towing the auto to the nearest repair services.
+All three payment networks provide similar basic car rental insurance plans which include charges of repair/replacement of a damaged/stolen vehicle and sometimes the charges of towing the auto to the nearest repair services.
 If you are currently shopping for a card and mean to apply for it, see details of each plan.
 The details change at any time and almost always differ from company to company.